Aerobic Exercise Program During and After Cancer Treatment

 Exercise is an important part of cancer care during and after treatment.
 It has many benefits and should be a part of your treatment plan no matter your type or stage of cancer.

-Exercise can help with many things during cancer treatment such as:
+Exercise is safe and can help with many things during and after cancer treatment like:

 • Poor sleep.